adamhooper/js-priority-queue/README.md

 Installing
 ==========

-Download `priority-queue.js`.
-Alternatively, install through Bower:
+You can `npm install js-priority-queue` or `bower install js-priority-queue`.
-`bower install js-priority-queue`
+Alternatively, just download `priority-queue.js` from this directory.

 Include it through [RequireJS](http://requirejs.org/) or [Browserify](http://browserify.org).
 Or, to pollute your global scope, insert